shmushkis/calcite/doc/STREAM.md

 to take advantage of available resources and algorithms.

 Calcite's SQL is an extension to standard SQL, not another 'SQL-like' language.
-This is important, for several reasons:
+The distinction is important, for several reasons:
 * Streaming SQL is easy to learn for anyone who knows regular SQL.
 * The semantics are clear, because we aim to produce the same results on a stream as if the same data were in a table.